averycrespi/yovec/docs/guide.md

 ## Comments

-Comments may be used to explain code.
-A comment must start with `//` and must be on a separate line.
+A comment must start with `//` and must be on its own line.

 ```
 // This is a comment